The one thing we all have in common is that we have the same amount of time each day.

 Action: Next time someone is late for an appointment or meeting with you, communicate that since you’re on time, you expect them to be on time as well, unless there is a strong reason for them being late.

-Action: If you’re in a meeting next time, appointment a timekeeper and stick to the time allocated for the meeting.
-During non-work related activities, be diligent with your time.
+Action: If you’re in a meeting next time, appoint a timekeeper and stick to the time allocated for the meeting.
+During non-work-related activities, be diligent with your time.
 You can even set a countdown timer to help you stay on track.

 Time is the only thing we get to spend but can never get back.
 Your current actions or behaviours with respect to time are telling others whether you value your time or not.
 The more you’re able to implement the above actions, the more people will respect your time.